Shourai/til/linux/xdg-mime.md

-# Set defaults for extensions
+# Set defaults for extensions using xdg-mime

 ### browser
 Check what program is being used as default